It is only when I am with everyone, that I can be ecstatic (2021)

 It is only when I am ecstatic, outside of myself, that I can be with everyone, that I can float in a sense of potential.

 While I no longer need to be ecstatic to be with other people, I still absolutely devour collective, ecstatic experiences.
-I still absolutely devour being with everyone and I still absolutely devour floating in a sense of potential.
+And I still devour being with everyone and floating in a sense of potential.

-It’s January 2021 and being with everyone like that has just not been possible.
-It has not been possible for almost a year now, at least for those living in the Western parts of the planet.
-It is possible again where the virus has been contained, like in the Chinese city of Wuhan, where Coronavirus is said to have originated in Winter 2019.
-News websites, such as Reuters, report that “nightlife in Wuhan is back in full swing almost seven months after the city lifted its stringent lockdown and the city’s young partygoes (sic!) are embracing the catharsis”.
-The title of the article even suggests that, after such a long period of standstill, party goers had to re-learn how to party.
+In January 2021, being with everyone like that has just not been possible.
+It had not been possible for almost a year then, specifically in countries like the UK, Germany and Italy.
+It was possible again where the virus had been contained, like in the Chinese city of Wuhan, where Coronavirus was said to have originated in winter 2019.
+News websites, such as Reuters, reported that “nightlife in Wuhan is back in full swing almost seven months after the city lifted its stringent lockdown and the city’s young partygoes (sic!) are embracing the catharsis”.
+The title of the article suggested that, after such a long period of standstill, party goers even had to re-learn how to party.

 Source: https://www.reuters.com/article/us-health-coronavirus-wuhan-nightlife-wi-idUSKBN28Q36G

-Whilst the freedom of dancing together in the streets, in clubs and in bars, is still out of reach in most parts of Europe, it makes me feel euphoric to think about a time when the Covid-19 vaccine has been provided for everyone.
-I am feeling euphoric for the ecstasy that can yet again be unleashed when the virus is no longer keeping us apart and that can only flourish among groups of people.
+Whilst the freedom of dancing together in the streets, in clubs or in bars, had still been out of reach in most parts of Europe, it made me feel euphoric to think about a time when the Covid-19 vaccine was provided for everyone.
+I was feeling euphoric for the ecstasy that could yet again be unleashed when the virus was no longer keeping us apart and that could only flourish among groups of people.

 Source: Google Search

 Ecstasy is physics.
 And it’s physical.
 It is a height of emotions experienced in conjunction with other people, with jubilant and joyful bodies in friction.
 Originated from the Greek ek-“out” and stasis “a stand, or a standoff of forces”, it describes the state of being outside of oneself, while being one with those physically around one.
 It is when we are not self-conscious or hyper aware of ourselves and our surroundings, but are instead, feeling relaxed and at home.
 It is when I get to feel plural, not singular.
 Collective, not solitary.
-This dissolving of bodily borders through immersing in a group, allows us to transcend ourselves, if only for a little.
-It’s the ancient quest for transcending the solitude that comes with being human; the loneliness of the singular body and the inevitability of death.
+This dissolving of bodily borders through immersing in a group, allows us to transcend ourselves, if only for a little while.
+It’s the ancient quest for transcending the solitude that comes with being human; the loneliness of the singular body and the inevitability of death; the finiteness of the flesh that holds our sensory beings.

 Source: https://en.wikipedia.org/wiki/Ecstasy_of_Saint_Teresa

-In 2020, we have been craving these moments of collective ecstasy, only felt in concert, at gigs and on the dancefloor.
-We have been craving getting lost in the masses, carried only by the collective experience of music.
-We have been craving being with everyone to be ecstatic and euphoric.
-In 2020, the sentence by Diedrich Diederichsen should be:
+In 2020, I had been craving these moments of collective ecstasy, most acutely felt in concert, at gigs and on the dancefloor.
+I had been craving getting lost in enraptured masses, carried only by the collective experience of music.
+I had been craving being with everyone to be ecstatic and euphoric.
+In 2020, the sentence by Diedrich Diederichsen should have been:

 It is only when I am with everyone, that I can be ecstatic.

-I cannot be ecstatic when I’m alone.
+I cannot as easily be ecstatic when I’m alone.
 I cannot transcend the confines of my body in an ecstatic way when I am sat on the sofa watching Netflix.
 I cannot be plural because I am singular.
 It needs the proximity of other bodies to dissolve one’s own.
 To merge with them.
 It needs a crowd.
 There are fine differences between ecstasy and escapism.
-One difference is feeling euphoric in ecstasy.
+One difference is that one can feel euphoric in a state of ecstasy.
 There is not always a sense of euphoria when escaping one’s body or the world around one through binge watching, scrolling on social media or playing video games.
-Rather than a heightened state of sensations and emotions, it is a subdued and muted one in escapism.
-Rather than being outside of oneself in the most expressive and joyful way, it is being outside of oneself in the most detached and passive way.
+Rather than a heightened state of sensations and emotions, it can be a subdued and muted one in escapism.
+Rather than being outside of oneself in an exhilaratingly expressive and joyful way, it can be being outside of oneself in a detached and passive way.
 Or is it being buried in oneself without feeling connected to oneself, and, without feeling the joy of overcoming physical constraints and solitude by being in union with a group?
+Of course, the prerequisite for everyone feeling euphoric in groups is that people are considerate of each other and that spaces are accessible for all - not just the able-bodied who can move through the world more effortlessly.
+The complete immersion in a task that causes euphoric feelings can also be ecstatic - the point is just that we are not passively consuming, but are fully in the moment and not letting the attention thieves take over.

 Source: Google Search

-With Brexit looming on the horizon, we thought about what the forming of the European Union brought music-wise?
-What music were people dancing to after the introduction of the European citizenship and its ensuing freedom of movement?
+With Brexit still looming on the horizon, I was thinking about what the forming of the European Union brought music-wise.
+What music were people dancing to after the introduction of European citizenship and its ensuing freedom of movement?
+And what does the music genre that peaked in that time tell us about the state of potential and ecstasy then?

 Source: Youtube

-The article was published on 26 November 2019, only months before the global pandemic was declared, which is still taking hold today.
-At the time of writing the article, Harrison couldn’t yet know that words like, “isolation” and “bubble”, would get a whole new meaning.
-Society in the Western parts of the world has now been isolating from each other for almost 11 months.
-In some more relaxed stretches of the pandemic, people were allowed to see members of their own support bubble, which were limited to two households.
-“No Limit”, which is also the name of a popular Eurodance song by the Dutch band, 2 UNLIMITED, looks certainly different.
+The article was published on 26 November 2019, only months before the global pandemic was declared.
+At the time of writing the article, Harrison couldn’t yet know that words like 'isolation' and 'bubble' would get a whole new meaning.
+Society in the Western parts of the world had then been living in Covid-isolation for almost 11 months.
+In some more relaxed stretches of the pandemic, people had been allowed to form a cohesive unit with no more than one other household, generating what was called a 'social bubble' or 'support bubble'.
+These bubbles increased close physical social interactions beyond one's own household, whilst still potentially limiting the risk of infection through the exclusivity of the bubble.
+What comes to mind in relation to the music genre, Eurodance, is how its most popular songs like 'No Limit' by the Dutch band 2 UNLIMITED, released in 1993, convey the absolute opposite to what was going on during the Covid years.

 Source: Google Search

-We know in January 2021, that a unified public and euphoric response to any political strife was made impossible due to Coronavirus.
-However, there were some moments of unified responses, such as the global Black Lives Matter protests in summer and the street parties in November after Trump was voted out of the American presidential office.
+We knew that a unified public and euphoric response to any political strife was impossible in January 2021 due to Coronavirus.
+However, there were some unified responses to political strife when restrictions were less strict, such as the Black Lives Matter protests in the summer of 2020 in response to the killing of George Floyd by a police officer and the street parties in November in response to Trump being voted out of presidential office.
 These unified responses, which defended democratic values, could not be as euphoric as 90s raves might have been because they had to happen under the Coronavirus guidelines of wearing masks and staying 2/1.5m apart.
-Nevertheless, these moments evoke a yearning: for a unification in the streets, in public spaces, filled with life – then, without the masks and the distance.
+Nevertheless, these moments evoke a yearning: for a unification in the streets, in public spaces, filled with life – without the isolation and the distance.

 Source: Wikipedia